 The Supercook website lets you enter ingredients you have, then it spits out recipes that you can make with what you have on hand.
 Amazing for saving money by using what you have, and throwing less food out!

-Step 5 – Fill in 2-3 simple breakfast, lunch, and snack options each week
+Step 5 – Fill in 2-3 simple breakfast, lunch, and snack options for the week

-As I am making my weekly list (step 6), I just make sure we have enough breakfast and lunch items on hand for the week.
-If we’re running low, I add a couple to my list.
+As you make your weekly grocery list in step 6, just make sure you have enough breakfast and lunch items on hand for the week.

-Pause and think about your week and do what makes sense for you.
+Pause and think about your week and do what makes sense for you for breakfast and lunch.

 If you are hustling in the mornings to get everyone out the door, maybe you can do self-serve bagels or cereal.
 Or make an egg casserole on Sunday that lasts half the week.